madhurima-sudo/ODT-2026-Pirate-treasure-hunt-/README.md

 - Why would someone want to try it again?

 **Response:**
 `[The experience is an interactive pirate-themed escape maze where players solve a sequence of physical and logic-based challenges to progress and unlock a treasure.
-Each stage combines storytelling with hands-on interaction, such as decoding clues, pressing buttons, aiming a laser, and matching RFID cards.
+Each stage is meant to combine storytelling with hands-on interaction, such as decoding clues, pressing buttons, aiming a laser, and matching RFID cards.

 The player is meant to feel curiosity, excitement, and a sense of adventure, similar to being on a pirate quest.
 As they solve each obstacle, they experience satisfaction and anticipation for the next challenge, building engagement throughout the maze.